𝄆 NEW compositions - Summer 2020 𝄇

 Global COVID-19 emergency came in the way.

-Let's try to be safe BUT never forget who we are.
+Let's respect the rules AND never forget who we are.

 𝄆 UNCLE TERRY (WHO?) 𝄇